barmalei/zebkit/src/jekyll/docs.ui.config.md

 ```

 Pay attention the way zebkit looks up for a required JSON :

-   - If passed path starts from "/" or the passed path is a complete URL (e.g. "http://text.com/tf.json") then the path is considered as an absolute.
-The  path is used as is.
+   - If passed path starts from __"/"__ or the passed path is a complete URL (e.g. "http://text.com/tf.json") then the path is considered as an absolute and applied as is.
    - No path has been passed.
+In this case configuration file name is the package name (without "zebkit." prefix) plus ".json" as extension.
-   - Passed path is relative (neither starts from "/" nor URL).
+   - Passed path is relative (neither starts from __"/"__ nor URL).
+In this case the path is considered relative to an URL the given package has been loaded, or relative to __"basedir"__ if it has been defined on the level of the package or one of his parent package.

 ## Theme configuration